 Fast forward to today and I will admit to having been exposed to many different versions of cabbage salad thanks to a solid connection to Pennsylvania Dutch country.

-The Pennsylvania Dutch style cabbage slaw is “pickled” before anyt dressing (in the form of mayonnaise or sour cream) is mixed in.
-Still too sweet for me
+The Pennsylvania Dutch style cabbage slaw is “pickled” before any dressing (in the form of mayonnaise or sour cream) is mixed in.
+Still too sweet for me.

-Years living in the mid-west and North Carolina and I still kept a healthy distance from slaw.
+After years living in the mid-west and North Carolina, I still kept a healthy distance from slaw.
 The idea of eating raw cabbage sometimes mixed with other shredded raw vegetables, all bound together with mayonnaise or any other egg based dressing was a little much for my taste buds.